parvaaz'haa niyaaz-e tamaashaa-e ;husn-e dost

 TAMASHA: {8,1}

-=a 'petition, prayer' offered by the lover (he begs the beloved to display her beauty, and send his imagination soaring)
+=A 'petition, prayer' offered by the lover (he begs the beloved to display her beauty, and thus send his imagination soaring).

-In the second line, 'A is B' generates 'B is A' as well, and the clever use of aashnaa , which can be both a noun and an adjective (see the definition above), ensures that a suitable level of undecideability will be maintained.
+In the second line, through the power of grammatical symmetry 'A is B' generates 'B is A' as well, and the clever use of aashnaa , which can be both a noun and an adjective (see the definition above), ensures that a remarkable level of undecideability will be maintained.
 So perhaps the lover is actually watching birds in flight, and seeing them as a token or gift of the beauty of the (Divine?) beloved, so that their opened wings seem to convey to him the gaze of affectionate eyes (2a).
 Or perhaps when he receives a familiar or warm gaze from the beautiful beloved, it acts as an opened wing, and bestows on him soaring flights of the imagination (2b).

 The primary meaning of kushaadah is of course 'opened' (like a wing), but the wordplay of its secondary meaning of 'cheerful' or 'happy' also works beautifully here with the idea of the a 'familiar' or friendly or affectionate gaze (or the gaze of such a person).
 The idiom aa;Nkhe;N bichhaanaa , literally 'to spread the eyes', has the sense of 'to welcome warmly'.
 And in this verse, surely not coincidentally, the beloved is the dost , or 'friend'.